-The accumulated voluntary employee contribution fund shall be the fund in which shall be accumulated the voluntary after-tax contributions of members together with earnings thereon.
+The accumulated voluntary employee contribution fund shall be the fund in which shall be accumulated the voluntary after-tax contributions of members together with earnings thereon (the board approved 0 percent rate of return for fiscal year ended June 30, 2024).

 The pension accumulation fund shall be the fund in which shall be accumulated reserves for the retirement allowances and other benefits payable from that portion of the employer's annual contribution that is not credited to the rate stabilization fund and amounts transferred to Component I and from which shall be paid retirement allowances and other benefits on account of members.
-During fiscal year 2022, all employer contributions were directed by the City into the pension accumulation fund, and no amounts were credited to the rate stabilization fund.
+During fiscal year 2024, all employer contributions were directed by the City into the pension accumulation fund, and no amounts were credited to the rate stabilization fund.

 The rate stabilization fund shall be the fund that shall be credited with the employer's annual contributions in excess of the amount of the employer's contribution that is credited to the pension accumulation fund and amounts transferred to Component I, as provided in Section E-16(C) of Component II.
-See Note 11 for details on the transfer provisions related to transfers between Component II and Component I. During fiscal year 2022, no amounts were credited to the rate stabilization fund.
+See Note 11 for details on the transfer provisions related to transfers between Component II and Component I. During fiscal year 2024, no amounts were credited to the rate stabilization fund.
 Therefore, this reserve balance is zero.